A bare knuckle fight for a seat at the copyright table

 The Copyright Agency, which collects fees on behalf of Australian content creators, runs something of a foregone conclusion vote every three years to appoint a board director to represent authors.

-However, this time the agency will soon announce an unusual number of candidates to put before author members of the Copyright Agency.
+However, this time the agency has an unusual number of candidates to put before author members of the Copyright Agency.

 They are: Eugen Bacon (fiction); Anthony Klan (journalism); Julia Lawrinson (fiction); Gaby Naher (non-fiction, fiction, literary agent); James Phelan (fiction); Matthew Ricketson (journalism).